Box 3 wealth tax Netherlands 2026: Current rules and proposed 2028 reform

 The first €25,000 of pension assets are exempt.
 Amounts over €25,000 are included in Box 3, with complex calculations based on pension type.

 My investment lost 40% in value.
-Do I still owe Box 3 tax?
+Do I still owe Box 3 tax under the 2028 system?

 Can I claim a credit for foreign wealth taxes paid?